 How to Prepare for the Test

-Before the test, tell the radiologist if you are on dialysis.
+Before the test, tell the radiologist if you have kidney problems.
 This may affect whether you can have IV contrast.

 If you fear confined spaces (have claustrophobia), tell your doctor before the exam.
 You may be given a medicine to help you feel sleepy and less anxious.
 Your health care provider may also recommend an "open" MRI, in which the machine is not as close to the body.

 You may not be able to have an MRI if you have any of the following metallic objects in your body: